lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 ..  warning:: Note that changing some parameters during runtime may have some adverse effects on the exploration
     process so use it with caution.

-..  seealso:: The class `ExplorationParameters` can be used to hold parameters independently of a tree.
+..  seealso:: The class `ExplorationData` can be used to hold parameters independently of a tree.
-        It also includes a method that validates the parameters -- see `ExplorationParameters` and `ExplorationTree` for details on how to use this class.
+        It also includes a method that validates the parameters -- see `ExplorationData` and `ExplorationTree` for details on how to use this class.

 Building an Exploration Tree